AllChimes.org ..... All Tower Bells ..... Chimes our specialty.

 2. This manual set is at Brockville, Ontario, by Harrington & Latham, Coventry, England.

-3. Deagans appear to all be electrified, Durfee and others, manual.
+3. Deagans are all electrified; Harrington, Durfee and others are manual.

 Ever wonder how the bells might have gotten where they are?